 Basic Eligibility

-- Currently in Year 6 to 11 at a public school within the BPLA network
+• Currently enrolled in Year 7 to 12 at a public school within the BPLA network

 Financial Support